Lifeboy5253/devsecops-demo1/README.md

 **There are 2 projects** - dotnet WebApi which has restful http get method and a 2nd unit test project with a single unit test.
 These projects are using default template from dotnet.

 ---

 Initial Dotnet application creation commands
 - dotnet new sln -n Project1
 - dotnet new webapi --use-controllers -o Project1Api
 - dotnet sln add Project1Api\Project1Api.csproj
 - dotnet new mstest -o Project1ApiTest
 - dotnet sln add Project1ApiTest\Project1ApiTest.csproj

+Credits to my dotnet friend for helping me with source code
 ---

 **Dockerfile created with 2 container **